Selected Additional Areas of Funding in 2016

 Grants Funding Services Related to Illnesses

-Services for persons with illnesses were a major funding area in 2014.
-A total of $2.2 million of grants were awarded to 18 organizations.
+Services for persons with illnesses were a major funding area in 2016.
+A total of $2.4million grants were awarded to 23 organizations.

 Grants Funding Elderly Services

-Grants of $442,000 were awarded to senior centers in Bandera, Boerne, Bulverde, and New Braunfels for general operations primarily for Meals on Wheels and related nutritional services.
-Additional nutrition services for the elderly were funded in Bexar and Comal counties for a total of $400,000.
+Grants of $410,000 were awarded to senior centers in Bandera, Comal, and Kendall County for general operations primarily for Meals on Wheels and related nutritional services.

 Grants Funding Character Development of Youth

-Ten agencies serving youth in all four counties were awarded $976,000 in grants.
+Eleven agencies serving youth in all four counties were awarded $1,411,250 in grants.

 Grants Funding Arts and Culture